-C. Measuring Current and Voltage for a Resistor and Light Bulb

-In this exercise, you will use the power supply and a resistive element in a circuit.
-You will vary the voltage that the power supply creates across the resistor and measure the current flowing through it.
-The resistor you will use is a combination of five resistors soldered together in parallel.
+C. Measuring Current and Voltage for a Resistor and Light Bulb the voltage that the power supply creates across the resistor and measure the current flowing through it.
+The resistor you will use is a 10 $\Omega$ resistor.
 This type of configuration of resistors will be studied in detail next week.